Instance Initialization Block (IIB) in Java

 Multiple Instance Initialization Blocks in a Program

 We can also have multiple IIBs in a single class.
-If compiler finds multiple IIBs, then they all are executed from top to bottom i.e. the IIB which is written at top will be executed first.
+If the compiler finds multiple IIBs, then they all are executed from top to bottom i.e. the IIB which is written at the top will be executed first.

 IIB1 block IIB2 block IIB3 block Constructor Called

 Instance Initialization Block with parent class

 You can have IIBs in parent class also.
 Instance initialization block code runs immediately after the call to super() in a constructor.
 The compiler executes parents class’s IIB before executing current class’s IIBs.

 B-IIB block B-Constructor Called A-IIB block A-Constructor Called

-In above example, compiler tries to execute constructor of class A, when object of class A is created.
+In the above example, the compiler tries to execute constructor of class A, when the object of class A is created.
 But it finds super() statement and goes to the parent class constructor first to be executed.
-Order of execution in this case will be as follows:
+Order of execution, in this case, will be as follows:

 - Instance Initialization Block of the superclass.